-In your early years in the program, you will complete foundational coursework in management and other fields—many of these courses will focus on the research process and prepare you for your dissertation.
+In your early years in the doctoral management program, you will complete foundational coursework in management and other fields—many of these courses will focus on the research process and prepare you for your dissertation.
 You’ll work with classmates to examine existing literature and theories for class deliverables, which will often include doing your own original research.

 As you progress in the PhD in Management program, you can take advanced courses that match your research area of interest.
 Your faculty committee will help make sure you’re on the right track.
 You can start research with faculty mentors as early as your first year.

 Cornell University values academic freedom and breadth of study.
-As a PhD in Management student, you have the opportunity to do coursework and research across the six areas of management and in other fields like computer science, economics, operations research, psychology, sociology, and statistics.
+As a student in our PhD in Management program, you have the opportunity to do coursework and research across the six areas of management and in other fields like computer science, economics, operations research, psychology, sociology, and statistics.

 Collaboration doesn’t end within the business college—you’ll have the opportunity to interact with cross-disciplinary faculty and peers across Cornell and beyond.
 You will attend seminars and workshops featuring presentations by the world’s leading professors and researchers to learn about the academic landscape you’ll enter upon graduation, and you can take part in special interest groups on topics including machine learning and behavioral economics.